Have you seen classes with a method

 However, if you have such a need for performance, the callers of your class don’t want to check for

 isValid() either, so all that is left is mandating that they won’t pass input that breaks your class.
 That way you don’t have to care about the cost of bad state checks.
-You won’t have to care about bad state at all, and
+You won’t have to care about any invalid state at all, and

 isValid() is not needed.